How do you know whether or not your copywriting is moving the needle?

 Average session duration is primarily used to measure the effectiveness of web pages and blog posts.
 A.K.A the content on a website as a whole.

-As you could guess, the longer the duration, the better.
+As you can guess, the longer the duration, the better.
 People are navigating through pages, reading content, and staying on the website.

 This means that it’s engaging and relevant.